Echo-Ji/academicpages/_pages/about.md

 Jiahao JI is a Ph.D. candidate at the School of Computer Science and Engineering, Beihang University, China, supervised by Prof. [Jingyuan Wang](https://www.bigscity.com/jingyuan-wang/).
 He received his B.S from Beihang University in 2019.

-From February 2023 to January 2024, he is a visiting scholar at Nanyang Technological University, Singapore, supervised by Prof. [Cheng Long](https://personal.ntu.edu.sg/c.long/index.html).
+From February 2023 to January 2024, he was a visiting scholar at Nanyang Technological University, Singapore, supervised by Prof. [Cheng Long](https://personal.ntu.edu.sg/c.long/index.html).
 From March 2021 to January 2023, he participated in the joint doctoral training program of JD Intelligent Cities Research, supervised by Prof. [Yu Zheng](http://urban-computing.com/yuzheng) and Dr. [Junbo Zhang](https://zhangjunbo.org/).

 <!-- He is currently seeking for job opportunities.
 If you are interested in his research, please feel free to <u><a href="/contact">contact him</a></u>. -->